Your Team Isn’t Stuck — It’s Restarting Every Week

 This post breaks down the most common types of “bad meetings” and what they are actually pointing to.

-Bad meetings don’t just waste time — they drain energy, erode focus, and quietly damage culture.
+Bad meetings don’t just waste time — they replace real work.
+As meeting time increases, teams lose focus, energy, and momentum.

 Sign up for the H&CO note